jaylingelbach/AbandonedHobby/recap.md

 - Navbar link addition
   - src/modules/home/ui/components/navbar.tsx
     - Added new navbar item: href '/welcome' with label 'Welcome'; no changes to component signature or rendering logic.

+# Product count 09/09/25

+## Walkthrough

+- Introduces tenant-level product counting via new hooks in Products, a read-only productCount field in Tenants, and corresponding type updates.
+Adds a utility to extract category IDs from sibling data.
+Adjusts the Welcome page to use a fixed admin URL for the “List your first item” action.

+## New Features

+- Tenant admin now shows a read-only Product Count that automatically updates when products are created, reassigned between tenants, or deleted, providing accurate, up-to-date inventory visibility (never goes negative).

+## Bug Fixes

+- The onboarding “List your first item” button now consistently routes to the Products list, ensuring reliable navigation during setup.

+## File changes